ishandutta2007/free-api/README.md

  - A good number (can be called online) </ b >: All digital types such as mobile phone number, QQ number, license plate number - <a href="https://www.free-api.com/doc/219" target='_blank'> Interface address </a>

- - Amount lowercase to uppercase (can be called online) : RMB amount lowercase to upperca—— <a href="https://www.free-api.com/doc/220" target='_ blank'> Interface address </a>
+ - Amount lowercase to uppercase (can be called online) : RMB amount lowercase to upperca- <a href="https://www.free-api.com/doc/220" target='_ blank'> Interface address </a>

  - Movie box office (can be called online) : The latest box office list, online box office - <a href="https://www.free-api.com/doc/221" target='_ blank'> Interface address </a>